Planning Your Visit

-The Mary Bridge Neurology Clinic’s experienced team includes board-certified physicians specializing in pediatric neurology, registered nurses, a social worker, a registered dietician and other support staff.
+The Mary Bridge Children's experienced neurology team includes board-certified physicians specializing in pediatric neurology, registered nurses, a social worker, a registered dietician and other support staff.
 Our goal is to work hand-in-hand with you and your child’s primary care physician to help your child achieve his or her fullest potential through personalized, compassionate and integrated care.

 The following information will help make the time with your child’s doctor as beneficial as possible.

 - Most follow-up appointments are scheduled for 15 minutes.
 Consider preparing a written list of your questions ahead of time so that your concerns can be fully addressed.